mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 context.
-For accurate, more nuanced information, he must rely upon his nobles, each of whom can give him a detailed account about what is actually happening in each of the Imperium’s sectors, right down to events on individual worlds if need be.
+For accurate, more nuanced information, he must rely upon his nobles, each of whom can give him a detailed account about what is actually happening in each of the Imperium's sectors, right down to events on individual worlds if need be.
 The de facto leader of the Moot is the Chancellor, a high noble drawn from its ranks whom the Emperor feels he can trust.
 The